 At Transformational Learning Opportunities, we know five important things about 21st Century learning:

-First, that your high school diplomas, college degrees, and best-in-class third-party training certificates are essential ‘first steps.’
+Your high school diplomas, college degrees, and best-in-class third-party training certificates reflect essential ‘first steps.’

-Second, that, by themselves, formal classroom-based educational accomplishments can’t guarantee that you will develop the new modes of thinking and the new personal and professional skillsets you need to thrive in today’s world.
+By themselves, these educational accomplishments can’t guarantee that you will develop the new modes of thinking and the new personal and professional skillsets you need to thrive in today’s world; in today’s VUCA world, knowing is not doing.

-Fourth, that the kinds of personal and professional expertise that works in today’s real world always has to be discovered in the knowledge that comes from high quality educational experiences and from your ability to personally transform this new knowledge into expert skills.
+The kinds of personal and professional expertise that works in today’s real world always has to be discovered in the knowledge that comes from high quality educational experiences and most importantly from your ability to personally transform your new knowledge into expert skills.

-Fifth, that this combination of knowledge and skills develops fully only through long periods of real-world testing and experimentation, both on the job and in our lives.
+This combination of knowledge and skill development emerges fully only through long periods of real-world testing and experimentation, both on the job and in your life.

-These five insights add up to one primary conclusion.
-In addition to knowing where, when, and how to acquire a relevant, high-quality education, you also need to know when, where, and how to design and implement your own self-directed learning projects.
-Together, knowledge acquisition and skill development are the learning skills that have emerged as the 21st Century’s most essential skills.
-These are two pivotal skillsets that, in combination, are precisely what each of us needs these days.
-It’s clear that real learning is about two things: First, developing the knowledge that’s best suited to your life and your work, and second, transforming these new conceptual resources into the kinds of sophisticated modes of thinking, feeling, and acting that will allow you to cope with the uncertainties and complexities that define the 21st Century.
+These five insights add up to one crucial conclusion: In addition to knowing where, when, and how to acquire new knowledge, as a 21st Century learner you also must know when, where, and how to implement your own self-directed learning projects.
+“Knowledge acquisition” and “skill development,” in combination, are this century’s basic, most valuable learning skills.
+These two skillsets, when integrated, are the ones that each of us needs these days.
+In the 21st Century, real learning is about two things: Developing the knowledge your life and your work are asking you for; and transforming your new conceptual resources into the kinds of sophisticated behavioral skills that will allow you to cope with the uncertainties and complexities that now define the 21st Century.
 Bottom line, if you want to develop the expertise that this new century of our is demanding, you need to be capable of implementing this learning equation:

 "Formal Education + Self-Directed Learning Experiments = Successful Personal and Professional Development"

 Using this equation as our foundation, we offer three distinct front-end/back-end learning-to-learn programs.
-Each is a progressively more advanced opportunity for you to learn how to take the knowledge you have and the new knowledge you’re developing and turn all of it into the mindsets, perspectives and skillsets you need:
+Each is a progressively more advanced opportunity for you to learn how to take the knowledge you have and the new knowledge you’re developing and turn it all into the mindsets and skillsets you need:

 Learning-to-Learn Conversations:- These introductory conversations are 2 hour dialogues that are designed to help us explore your strengths and weaknesses as an adult learner.
 They’re also designed to identify the new learning skills you’ll need to develop if you’re going to consciously manage your own learning.
 During this introductory dialogue, we explore with you the strengths and weaknesses of you natural learning style, and the new skillsets you’ll need to develop for effective self-directed learning.
 These new skillsets will include techniques like mindfulness, critical reflection, conceptual association, conceptual integration, and purposeful experimentation.
 We explore all these techniques in a way that’s broad and deep enough for you to grasp the kinds of learning skills you should be looking to develop.